MPMakris/Photo_Pro/To-Do-List.md

 * 5000-image feature sets done for landscape, portrait, and sports
 * all-image feature sets done for building, sports
 * all-image feature sets **in-progress** for animals, landscape, and portrait
-* target-data complete for: all 500-image feature sets excnept portrait, 5000-image set of sports and landscape, all-image set of sports
+* target-data complete for: all 500-image feature sets except portrait, 5000-image set of sports and landscape, all-image set of sports
 * See error notes below for target error problems in the portrait feature files